akka/akka-quickstart-java.g8/docs/src/main/paradox/define-actors.md

 * _Messages should be immutable_, since they are shared between different threads.

-* It is a good practice to put an actor's associated messages in its object.
+* It is a good practice to put an actor's associated messages as static classes in the AbstractBehaavior's class.
 This makes it easier to understand what type of messages the actor expects and handles.

-* It is a good practice obtain an actor's initial behavior in the object's apply method
+* It is a good practice obtain an actor's initial behavior via a static factory method

-Lets see how the objects and Behavior implementations for `Greeter`, `GreeterBot` and `GreeterMain` demonstrate these best practices.
+Lets see how the implementations for `Greeter`, `GreeterBot` and `GreeterMain` demonstrate these best practices.

 ### The Greeter actor